gabor-farkas/engineering-perspective/README.md

 ### Referenced and related material

-* [Hakob] Hakob Barseghyan, Nicholas Overgaard, and Gregory Rupik: Introduction to History and Philosophy of Science https://ecampusontario.pressbooks.pub/introhps/
+* [Hakob] Hakob Barseghyan, Nicholas Overgaard, and Gregory Rupik: Introduction to History and Philosophy of Science [https://ecampusontario.pressbooks.pub/introhps/](https://ecampusontario.pressbooks.pub/introhps/)
-* [Adams] Allan Adams Quantum Physics course on MIT OpenCourseWare, https://www.youtube.com/watch?v=lZ3bPUKo5zc
+* [Adams] Allan Adams Quantum Physics course on MIT OpenCourseWare, [https://www.youtube.com/watch?v=lZ3bPUKo5zc](https://www.youtube.com/watch?v=lZ3bPUKo5zc)
 * [Weinberg] Steven Weinberg: To Explain the World: The Discovery of Modern Science, 978-0062346650, 2015
 * [Laudan] Larry Laudan
   * Science and Relativism, 1990, 9780226219332
   * Beyond Positivism and Realism, 1996, 9780813324692

 ### Social
-This is Github, if you'd like to comment, I encourage you to [open an issue](https://github.com/gabor-farkas/engineering-perspective/issues) and there we can have tematized discussions.
+This is Github, if you'd like to comment, I encourage you to [open an issue](https://github.com/gabor-farkas/engineering-perspective/issues) and there we can have thematized discussions.
 Please avoid commenting on commits, but you can use [permalinks](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-a-permanent-link-to-a-code-snippet) to refer to certain parts of the text.
 Creating an account might look geeky, but don't worry, it's free.
 If you found some of the typos or other nasty grammatical mistakes, you can also open a [pull request](https://github.com/gabor-farkas/engineering-perspective/pulls) :)